Inclusion and Diversity

 Delivered in partnership with BoardEx, this report highlights how companies with strong diversity on their Boards and leadership teams hire candidates from underrepresented groups.

 We are proud of our track record.
-Read about our continued work in reading gender parity with FTSE 350 companies in 2021.
+In 2022, for the fifth year running, we reached gender parity in our placements.
+Read about our work in reading gender parity with FTSE 350 companies in 2021.
 This follows 54% of Senior board appointments being female the previous year, two-thirds of which were taking a FTSE 350 role for the first time.

 What we believe in